nbacc12/MyStreamReviewApp_MySql_DB/README.md

 7) Click on `Test Connection` to verify the connection
 8) Once verified, click on `OK`
 9) Test database by entering `SELECT NOW()` and executing it
+10) Copy and paste the entire SQL script from `mystreamreview_db.sql` into MySQL Workbench
+11) Execute the queries from the `Create Tables` & `Insert Data into Tables` sections

 ## Database Design